Home » Autism Solutions » Weighted Pencil for Autism: Benefits and More!

 Weighted pencil with grip

-Weighted universal holders Weighted pencil holder
+Weighted universal holders

-Why use weighted pencils?
+Why should you use weighted pencils?

 Weighted pencils have received positive feedback from parents.
 If your child finds it challenging to follow spacing and form letters correctly, then there’s no harm in trying a weighted pencil.